dicksont/jquery-xtable/README.md

 Returns the jQuery object that contains the td cell element matching the selector.

-To get all cells within the range A1 to B1:
+To get all cells within from A1 to B1:

      $.table('table').range('A1:B1')